-Three nos of Wagon Tipplers, Crusher House and Stacker Reclaimer will be constructed.
+Additional one Wagon Tippler, Crusher House and Stacker Reclaimer will be constructed.
 Conveyors galleries, supporting trestles and transfer houses will be of fabricated structural steel work.
 All components will be of welded fabrication with bolted/welded joints for erection and assembly in the field.
 Intermediate floors and roof in transfer houses will be of reinforced concrete supported on structural steel framing.
 Crusher foundation with vibration isolation spring system for isolating the crusher house building will be of RCC frame.
 Conveyor tunnels will be of concrete box section with provision of appropriate water proofing arrangement.